 It’s not just for the reader, though.
 Having a true sentence helps you as the writer because it gives you direction when you are lost.
 If you are floundering in a sea of plot lines and characters and don’t know what to do next, now you can ask yourself a simple question: What event or action will help me get across my true sentence without actually saying it?
 There’s no guarantee you’ll write a good story, of course, but even if you write a bad one, at least it will mean something.
 At least it will be true.

-Go ahead and mess around with cool scenes and crazy characters, if you want, and may your plotlines be as zany and hilarious as you want.
+Go ahead and mess around with cool scenes and crazy characters; make your stories as zany and hilarious as you want…

 Just make sure you tell the truth.